 Released all the way back in early 1987, this record is old skool rap at its finest.
 Run-DMC were the first hip hop collective to have a gold album, and to be nominated for a Grammy Award, with their 1984 self-titled album.
 And the likes of Eminem, Nas and A Tribe Called Quest have all since name-dropped the influential three-piece in bars.

 This track features a guitar riff alongside a quick back-and-forth between MCs.
 Run-DMC were known for finding samples that made their tracks instantly recognisable and palatable for a wide audience.
-This groovy, upbeat and bouncy record is a must-have for any hip hop party.
+This groovy, upbeat and bouncy east coast hip hop record is a must-have for any party.

 KRS-One 'Sound of da Police'